Note: Thank you for your interest in ADVANCE Project TRACS, our NSF funded Institutional

 Office or in Human Resources.

-Click here for a comprehensive guide to work life practices and polices by the University of
+Explore the comprehensive guide to work life practices and polices from the University

 Provost Office Family Advocacy Program

-MSU's Family Advocate Family Advocate role is to help parents and other family members
+MSU's Family Advocate role is to help parents and other family members navigate the

-navigate the University System and serve as a "first stop" for faculty, students,
+University System and serve as a "first stop" for faculty, students, and staff to

 Email email@example.com or visit the Family Advocate website